 Feldenkrais Method

-A gentle, practical way to reduce unnecessary strain, improve how you move, and discover new possibilities for change
+A gentle, practical way to reduce unnecessary strain and discover what’s possible when old habits loosen their hold.

 What makes this different